Templates

 - Use a left-hand sidebar when the main purpose of the product is to search.
 If your product’s main purpose is to allow users to search, then use a persistent, visible, left side navigation from the tablet breakpoint and wider viewports.
 For example, global Search, GI Bill Comparison tool, and Resource & Support (or other knowledge bases) feature search, filtering, and sorting as the main focus of their products thus they would use a persistent side navigation to hold filtering.

 - Sort and filtering are not the same!
 Do not conflate the Sort action with the Filter action.
-See guidance on sort.
+Sorting is for reordering results whereas Filtering is for narrowing them down.

 - Filtering happens inline on the page.
 Do not take users to a new page or screen in order to filter search results.